 This experiment will calibrate the 48V input current.
+The setup consists of connecting the electric load to GND and 10V pins.
 In it the current drawn by the Powerlt sweeps over a range from 0 A to 20 A.

 In figure 3.7 quite a gap between observed and measured values can be seen.
 This is most likely a gain error, which would result in a error in m_2 , as observed.
 And the fitted curve has the following parameters: